 It occurs as serous synovitis in the later stages of the disease.
 It usually involved two or more joints, especially the knees and often in a symmetrical manner.

-The joint contains abundant fluid and there is swelling of synovial membrane.
-Pain is of moderate nature.
+The joint contains abundant fluid and there is swelling of the synovial membrane.
+Pain is of a moderate nature.